Code-Institute-Submissions/stream-one-project-5/README.md

 * The second information box gives information about the most recent walk and a preview photo, with a link to the Photo Galleries page where more pictures are available.

 * The final information box includes a simple contact form, for people who may not wish to join the group but who have an enquiry to send to the group organisers.
 The form just gives fields for basic contact information and a textbox for the message.
-As the scope of this project is front end only, the form does not submit but displays a validation message when the 'Send' button is clicked and all required fields are filled out.
+As the scope of this project is front end only, the form does not submit but displays a validation message when the 'Send Message' button is clicked.
+This message either gives a warning if a required field has been left empty or confirms successful submission of the form.

 ### Upcoming Walks